Robotics-Club-IIT-BHU/Hardware-Track-Specialization-22/Week_2/README.md

 - **For Task 2**, you need to record a short video inside your **laptop** that starts and end with :raised_hand_with_fingers_splayed: sign.
 Your current meaning of sign should be visible on video as you can see in images of the Task 2 problem statement.
 <br> <br>
 Try to avoid recording high resolution and long videos in raspi to prevent memory card from getting full. <br>
-You will recieve submission link at the end of this week.
+You will receive submission link at the end of this week.
 Till then...
 <br> <br>
 <img src="media/enjoy.jpg" alt=""/>